Stuffed Grape Leaves with Meat- Dinner Style (Dolmades me Kreas )

 1. I like taking the leaves right from the jar.
 Some may like to wash off the brine water, but we prefer to use as is.

-3. Count of leaves in a jar of Orlando Leaves as 12/17/25 is 82.
-It can very.
+3. Count of leaves in a jar of Orlando Leaves on 12/17/25 is 82.
+Count on 5/25 was #78.
+They were all nice leaves of a good, consistent size.

 Comments